isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 In math, it's common to differentiate between *statements* and *theorems.*
 Statements are claims you can make, while theorems are claims you can prove.
-For example, it's a perfectly valid statement that $2 = 3$, but such a claim isn't a theorem under any any usual definitions for 2, 3, or equality.
+For example, it's a perfectly valid statement that $2 = 3$, but such a claim isn't a theorem under any usual definitions for 2, 3, or equality.
 Occasionally, you'll also hear statements called *propositions,* but this word is amazingly overloaded, and we will not adopt such usage.